Standing Desks FAQs

 What height desk do I need for a 6 foot person?

-It doesn’t have to be difficult to get ergonomics right for taller people.
+- It doesn’t have to be difficult to get ergonomics right for taller people.
 As with any desk user, when in the seated position their upper arm should be straight with a 90 degree bend at the elbow so that their forearms are resting on the desk at a vertical angle.

 Can I buy matching office cabinets?

-This isn’t a problem at Spaceist, where all height adjustable desks come with a range of matching cabinets, with everything from tall cabinets with solid or glass doors to under-desk pedestal units with pen drawers and plenty of drawer storage for personal items.
+This isn’t a problem at Spaceist, where all height adjustable desks come with a range of matching office cabinets, with everything from tall cabinets with solid or glass doors to under-desk pedestal units with pen drawers and plenty of drawer storage for personal items.